How to Participate and FAQs

 2. Their place of residence (civic address); and

-Oral testimony given by a member of the general public at an adjudicative hearing will be limited to six (6) minutes per person and must be in relation to one (1) or more of the regulated factors set out in section 3 of the Aquaculture Lease and License Regulations.
+Oral testimony given by a member of the general public at an adjudicative hearing will be limited to six (6) minutes per person and must be in relation to one (1) or more of the regulated factors set out in s.
+17 of the Aquaculture Lease and License Regulations.

 The Board may limit the duration of a sworn oral statement or affirmation if it does not meet the criteria or if it is unduly repetitious.